 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
-The provider had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The principal dentist was the safeguarding lead.
+Safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse were in place.
+We noted that contact information for protection agencies in the policy did not include CQC or the police.
+We advised the provider of this and they submitted evidence the issue was addressed.
 We saw evidence that staff had received safeguarding training.
-Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
+Further information and guidance was available for staff in communal areas.
+Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.

-The provider had a system to highlight vulnerable patients and patients who required other support such as with mobility or communication, within dental care records.
+The provider had a system, within dental care records, to highlight vulnerable patients and patients who required other support such as with mobility or communication.

-The provider also had a system to identify adults that were in other vulnerable situations for example. those who were known to have experienced modern-day slavery or female genital mutilation.
+The provider also had a system to identify adults that were in other vulnerable situations, for example, those who were known to have experienced modern-day slavery or female genital mutilation.

 The provider had an infection prevention and control policy and procedures.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices, (HTM 01-05), published by the Department of Health and Social Care.
-We noted that audits were not always carried out at recommended intervals.
 Staff completed infection prevention and control training and received updates as required.
+We saw that additional measures had been implemented to protect against the risk and spread of Covid-19.
+For example, staff had access to appropriate personal protective equipment (PPE) and had been tested to ensure specialist respiratory protection face masks were fitted correctly.
+Fallow time between patients undergoing aerosol generating procedures had been calculated to allow sufficient air exchange to maintain safety.

-The provider had arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM 01-05.
+The provider had arrangements for cleaning, checking, sterilising instruments in line with HTM 01-05.
+We noted that procedures for transporting and storing dirty instruments did not always follow guidance as instruments were not kept moist when not cleaned immediately.
 The records showed equipment used by staff for cleaning and sterilising instruments was validated, maintained and used in line with the manufacturers' guidance.
 The provider had suitable numbers of dental instruments available for the clinical staff and measures were in place to ensure they were decontaminated and sterilised appropriately.